fafalone/ColorEmojiDemo/README.md

 ## Updates

+**Update (03 Mar 2024):** .twinproj has been updated to use a more recent version of WinDevLib (formerly tbShellLib) due to errors in the package tB did not raise at the time this project was released.

 **Update (19 Dec 2023):** .twinproj updated to reference WinDevLib (formerly tbShellLib) 7.0-- this eliminates package errors that tB did not raise at the time this project was initially released.

 **Update (12 May 2023):** Project updated to use new public current version of tbShellLib; it previously used a private version that different from the current public release.
 If you had issues with this in a new project, simply update the tbShellLib reference.